Project summary

 The final concept positioned Tanzu setup as a guided workflow: clear entry point, predictable progression, and meaningful feedback at every stage.
 This strengthened onboarding confidence while preserving the flexibility expected by advanced operators.

-The complete case narrative and supporting visuals are also available in the project PDF.
+The complete case narrative and supporting visuals are also available in the project presentation.